Ivan Bogachev

 Alchemy

 Right now I'm working on the second part of my crazy project.
-I use the evolutionary theory of behavior as a guide to reinterpret and reconnect the available data from the worlds of neuroscience and psychiatry.
+I use my theory of behavior as a guide to reinterpret and reconnect available data from the worlds of neuroscience and psychiatry.

 Everything looks promising so far.
-Various facts are being attached to the central model of the theory without any conflicts.
+Various facts are being attached to the central model of a theory without any conflicts.
 But it's a long run.
 The model still can be wrong.
 And I worry, that even if everything works as expected, we will hit the wall at some moment.
-The available data is not unending.
+Available data is not unending.
 It's too soon to say anything.

 Meanwhile, I got a question in my head.
 Is this science?
 The project itself.
 Or it's more like an alchemy of sorts.
-Playing dice with the devil, looking for the ancient wisdom lying in the plain sight, with a goal to find the cure to all diseases?
+Playing dice with the devil, looking for ancient wisdom lying in plain sight, with a goal to find a cure for all diseases?